-This Major requires a Minor.
-The total number of "Minor Requirements" will vary with the particular minor chosen.
+This major requires a minor.
+The total number of "Minor Requirements" will vary with the particular minor chosen (16-24 credits).
 Consult requirements for each minor.
 The number of General Elective credits will also vary according to the number of requirements for the minor.

-Some Bible Language credits can count toward Bible electives if Bible Language is not used as part of the minor.
+^{}Some Bible Language credits can count toward Bible electives if they are not used as part of a Biblical Languages or a New Testament Greek minor.